TrNgyn/olist-maas-pipeline/README.md

 Despite strong top-line growth, Olist faces a retention problem, not a growth problem.
 The platform successfully attracts customers and converts orders but loses them at the final mile.
 Every percentage point improvement in on-time delivery translates directly into revenue retained.

-8.2% of delivered orders cross their regional breaking point each year.
-Each one represents a customer who received a poor experience and is unlikely to return, forfeiting R$139 in expected future value.
-Across the platform, that amounts to $1.1M in annual revenue at risk, recoverable with targeted, data-driven action.
+4.8% of delivered orders suffer material delay (3+ days past estimate), generating an average review score of 1.85 and representing R$856K in order revenue tied to explicitly dissatisfied customers.
+These bad reviews suppress ratings across 959 sellers, putting an additional R$187K in platform commission at risk through reduced seller visibility.
+Total three-stream revenue impact: approximately R$1.1M annually, recoverable with targeted, data-driven action.

 ### Our Approach